c9s/bbgo/README.md

 By synchronizing trades and orders to the local database, you can earn some benefits like PnL calculations, backtesting and asset calculation.

+You can only use one database driver MySQL or SQLite to store your trading data.

+**Notice**: SQLite is not fully supported, we recommend you use MySQL instead of SQLite.

 #### Configure MySQL Database

 To use MySQL database for data syncing, first you need to install your mysql server: